slazyk/Observable-Swift/README.md

 Sometimes, you don’t want to observe for value change, but other significant events.
 Under the hood `Observable<T>` uses `beforeChange` and `afterChange` of `Event<(T, T)>`.
 You can, however, use `Event<T>` directly and implement other events too.

+## Installation

+As of writing, Xcode 6 beta 2 does not support Swift static libraries, and CocoaPods 0.33.1 does not support Frameworks...

+Easiest option to use Observable-Swift in your project is to clone this repo and add Observable-Swift.xcodeproj to your project/workspace and then add Observable.framework to frameworks for your target.

+After that you just `import Observable`.

 ## Examples
 `Observable<T>` is a simple `struct` allowing you to have observable variables.